openshift-labs/learn-katacoda/middleware/middleware-quarkus/kafka/01-add-extension.md

 ```console
 hello
 ```
-Leave the app running, and let's start adding to it.
+## Cleanup

+In the terminal, press `CTRL-C` to stop our running app.